 Treatment of Tibial Nerve Entrapment

-Generally, the success of treatment is higher with a recognisable cause for compression (such as a ganglion cyst).
+Generally, treatment success is higher when there is a recognisable cause of compression (such as a ganglion cyst).
 Nevertheless, treatment of tibial nerve entrapment usually begins with non-surgical options:

 If symptoms persist despite conservative management, surgical decompression of the tarsal tunnel may be required.
 This procedure releases the nerve from tight structures and removes any lesions causing compression.